MohamdAlaa/Patient-Management-System/README.md

 - User session tracking
 - Real-time error notifications

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is private and proprietary.
-All rights reserved.

 ## 🆘 Support

 For support and questions:

 - Create an issue in the repository
-- Contact the development team
 - Check the documentation

-## 🔄 Version History

-- **v0.1.0** - Initial release with basic patient management and appointment scheduling

----

 **Built with ❤️ using Next.js and modern web technologies**